A calm evidence note

 Tier B — Modest or mixed signal

-**Omega-3 (EPA/DHA).** The most credible of the "enhancement" options, and still modest.
+Omega-3 (EPA/DHA).
+The most credible of the "enhancement" options, and still modest.
 A 2024 systematic review and dose-response meta-analysis of n-3 polyunsaturated fatty acids in people without dementia found an association with better cognitive function, with effects that were real but small6.
 Omega-3s are a reasonable, low-risk bet — but "modest, in some populations" is the honest framing, not "clears fog."
+The benefit is clearest when you were short on omega-3 to begin with and fades in people who already eat plenty of fish, which we unpack in omega-3 (DHA) for brain fog.

-**Creatine — in specific stress states.** Creatine is best known for muscle, but there's emerging cognitive data, and it's most convincing under stress.
+Creatine — in specific stress states.
+Creatine is best known for muscle, but there's emerging cognitive data, and it's most convincing under stress.
 A 2026 randomized trial found a single high dose of creatine reduced the cognitive deterioration caused by sleep deprivation7.
 That's a narrow, interesting finding — a buffer against an acute insult — not proof that daily creatine sharpens a well-rested mind.
+We unpack the conditional evidence — strong under metabolic stress, mixed in well-rested adults — in creatine for brain fog.

 Citicoline (CDP-choline).
 Small controlled studies report improvements in attention and working memory after citicoline, including a citicoline-caffeine beverage trial showing better concentration and sustained attention8.
 The signal is real but the studies are small, often short, and sometimes industry-linked — enough for Tier B, not enough to call it established.